 But rather than me talking about all the myriad ways to get happier, today I want to emphasize just one thing: your diet.

 With all craziness about the depression statistics and how unhappy people are these days, I became curious – does what you eat actually make you happy or at least influence it?

 I knew that emotional eating existed for very real physiological reasons – that sugary, salty, and fatty foods literally are like taking a valium and popping a pill in the short run.
-In fact, this is the entire focus of the Food Control Program, my weight loss program for people that find themselves powerless against food.

 Food produces real, physiological relief in the brain.
 Fact.

 So what specifically produces relief – and how much?

 One study tested several thousand people aged 65+ over the course of several years to see if there was a correlation between depressive symptoms and diet over time.

 Over a 7 year follow-up, the people on the Mediterranean diet had a decreased incidence of depressive symptoms.
 The rate of depressive symptoms developing was 98.6% lower among people in the top 1/3 versus the lowest 1/3.

 (The Mediterranean diet is essentially veggies, fruits, whole grains, fish).

 Another study found that the Mediterranean diet will lower the chance of depression.. while fast food increases the chances of depression.